adamtow/promptkit/docs/English.md

 The first time PromptKit is called, it will speak the first question string.
 If a successful response is not given, it will speak the second question, followed by the third and fourth.
 If the user did not provide a successful response after the fourth, the function will return with a ❓ response.

 ## type (Optional) Text
 Specifies how the message will be interpreted and presented to the user.
-Valid values are:
+Valid values include:

-- **text** (default): For manual prompts, the message is displayed in an Ask For Input action dialogue.
-For handsfree prompts, the message is spoken to the user and Dictate Text Action is used to capture the user’s input.
+- **text** (default): For manual prompts, the message is displayed in an Ask For Input action dialog.
+For handsfree prompts, the message is spoken to the user and Dictate Text action captures the user’s input.
 This type can be combined with the `choices` array to accept only certain responses.
-- **confirm**: Prompts the user for a Yes or No response.
+- **confirm**: Prompts the user for a Yes, No, or optional Cancel response.
 - **number**: Prompts the user to enter a number.
 Verifies that the user entered a valid number.
+Supports validation tests of equality, less than, greater than, and between.
 - **list**: Prompts the user to choose from a list of choices.
 - **date**: Prompts the user to enter a date.
 Manual prompts will display the standard iOS Date picker.
 Voice prompts will use the Get Dates From Input action to convert dictated text into a date.
 - **dateTime**: Prompts the user to enter a date and time.
 Manual prompts will display the standard iOS Date and Time picker.
 Voice prompts will use the Get Dates From Input action to convert dictated text into a date and time.
 - **time**: Prompts the user to enter a time.
 Manual prompts will display the standard iOS Time picker.
 Voice prompts will use the Get Dates From Input and Format Dates actions to convert dictated text into a time.
 - **history**: in PromptKit Stories, this Prompt type allows the user to go back to a certain point in a Story.
 For both manual and handsfree prompts, it displays a menu of available scenes to return to.
-More information on how history works can be found in the [PromptKit Story History](#promptkit-Story-History) section.
+More information on how history works can be found in the [PromptKit Story History](#promptkit-story-history) section.
 - **quickLook**: Displays the message in a Quick Look window for manual prompts.
 For handsfree prompts, the message is spoken back to the user.
 - **markdown**: Interprets the message as markdown.
 For manual prompts, it converts the markdown to HTML and displays a webpage to the user.
 For handsfree prompts, it converts the markdown to Rich Text and speaks it to the user.
-- **html**: Interprets the message as HTML, converts it to a webpage and displays in a Quick Look window.
+- **html**: Interprets the message as HTML, converts it to a webpage and displays in a Quick Look window or Safari window.
+Specify `useSafari` to true to open the URL in Safari.
-- **http**: Opens a Quick Look window for manual prompts.
-Opens Safari for handsfree prompts and returns the user back to the Shortcuts app to continue execution.
+- **url**: Opens a Quick Look window or Safari to the supplies URL.
+Specify `useSafari` to true to open the URL in Safari.
 - **alert**: Displays the message in a modal alert dialog for manual prompts.
 If specified, the `title` of the prompt will be used as the title of the alert.
 Otherwise “PromptKit” will be used.
 Tapping OK will continue the execution of PromptKit.
 Tapping Cancel will terminate the shortcut.
 For handsfree prompts, the message is spoken to the user.
 - **notification**: Displays the message in a notification banner with manual driven prompts.
 If specified, the `title` of the prompt will be used as the title of the notification.
 Otherwise “PromptKit” will be used.
 Specify `notificationSound` to true to display a sound during the notification (default is no sound).
 For handsfree prompts, the message is spoken to the user.
 - **result**: Displays the message in a modal dialog for manual prompts.
 For handsfree prompts, the message is spoken to the user.